Searching for the perfect waves in Corsica

 During qualifying, two cars broke and had to be repaired overnight, resulting in a one-lap penalty on the starting line.
 At the end of the first lap, they were in last place.

-This is the start of a race of catching up.
+This is the start of an improbable comeback.

 THE ALPINE VALLEYS OF MONT BLANC [52’]